unraid/docs/docs/unraid-os/troubleshooting/data-recovery.md

 ## Lost Array Configuration

-If you have lost the array configuration and do not have a current backup of the flash drive the data will still be intact on the drives.
+If you have lost the array configuration and do not have a current backup of the flash device the data will still be intact on the drives.

-All configuration information is stored on the flash drive in the _config_ folder.
+All configuration information is stored on the flash device in the _config_ folder.
 In particular, the Unraid array configuration is stored in the _config/super.dat_ file.